-Equatorial Guinea, with a population of 1,674,908, is ranked 145th in the world, just behind Latvia.
+Equatorial Guinea, with a population of 1,892,516 (2024, World Bank), is ranked among the world’s smaller nations, comparable to Latvia.
 Located in Central Africa, it covers 28,050 square kilometers, ranking 135th globally, slightly smaller than Albania.

 Despite its significant natural resource wealth, Equatorial Guinea faces challenges in diversifying its economy and addressing income inequality to further improve its economic standing on the global stage.